AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 - Question #1: Which gas type consumes the most?
 E10 or SP98?
 - Question #2: How much is the consumption?
 - Question #3: It consumes 0.4 liters more with E10 gas, isn't it?
+- Question #4: Which of the two fuels is cheaper, E10 or SP 98?

 #### Storytelling